Skip to main content

 Good patterns

 • Start simple, then add triggers.
 Get the workflow working with a manual run in Studio first.
-Expose it via API, chat, schedule, or webhook only once it’s trustworthy.
+Expose it via API, chat, or schedule only once it’s trustworthy.

 • Keep input schemas honest.
 The schema is your contract with every trigger source — narrow, well-described fields make API integration easier and help chat triggers extract the right parameters.